-Exercise is a great way to relieve stress and gain mental clarity, and taking classes allows participants to connect with each other in a motivating space.
-So whether it’s the social, the physical, or a combination of the two factors that have inspired your New Year’s resolution, here are 8 options around Vancouver to consider.
+Exercise is a great way to relieve stress and gain mental clarity, as well as connect with friends old and new.
+So whether it’s the social, the physical, the mental or a combination of the three that motivate you, here are 13 gyms and fitness clubs to check out in Vancouver in the new year.

 Barry’s Vancouver